What Home Buyers Should Know About HOA’s

 Be Cautious of Homeowner’s Associations

-HOA’s have a huge amount of legal power over their members!
-Depending on the rules and regulations, they can place a lien a property and use other legal methods to force homeowners into compliance.
+HOAs have significant legal authority over their members.
+Depending on the rules and regulations, they can place liens on properties or take legal action to enforce compliance.

-Most HOA rules are obvious but there can be some surprises.
-We have one friend who drives a company truck with signs on the doors.
-After he moved in he found out he couldn’t park his truck on the streets.
-Another past client had to remove a tree from her front yard because she was unaware of the regulations.
-Basically, anything you do to the outside of your home that can be seen by others is regulated.
-The front yards must be maintained and no weeds allowed!
+While many HOA rules are straightforward, there can be unexpected surprises.
+For example, a friend of ours found out after moving in that he couldn’t park his company truck with signage on the street.
+Another client had to remove a tree from her front yard because it didn’t comply with HOA regulations.
+Essentially, anything visible from the outside of your home, from landscaping to exterior modifications, is subject to HOA approval.
+Front yards must be well-maintained, and no weeds are allowed!

 HOA’s can Be Threatening or Passive